|Oracle® Enterprise Manager Lifecycle Management Administrator's Guide

 The domain being scaled up / out should not be in Edit mode.
 Ensure that there is a running WebLogic Console for this domain.

-If you choose to associate the Node Manager with an existing machine, you must ensure that the Node Manager is up and running.
-If the Node Manager is down or unreachable, the deployment procedure will fail.
+If you choose to associate a new manages server with an existing Node Manager or a machine, ensure that the Node Manager is up and running.
+If not, the deployment procedure will fail.

 This table describes how to scale up an existing SOA Domain, Oracle Service Bus (OSB) Domain, and WebLogic Domain: